anirbandas18/sharenow-coding-challenge/README.md

 5. Encrypt security credentials in configuration store
 6. Move collection of configuration files for all microservices to an external location on the file system instead of having it embedded
 7. Redis should be configured for master-slave where master is write concern and all slaves are read concerns with eventual consistency between them
-8. The algorithm to place cars within strategic polygons by matching the name of startegic polygons, has a time complexity of O(n^2) which should be reduced for better performance
+8. The algorithm to place cars within strategic polygons by matching the name of strategic polygons, has a time complexity of O(nm) which should be reduced for better performance

 ---
 ### ADDITIONAL RESOURCES